-“As we celebrate our 45th year at UNF and reflect on our University’s history, we know we couldn’t have come this far without the support of those who believed in us,” said UNF President John Delaney.
-“The support from our donors sets an example for our students and inspires them to one day pay it forward, so future students can benefit the way they did,” said UNF President David Szymanski.
+“As a first-generation student myself, I know the support from our donors sets an example for our students and inspires them to one day pay it forward, so future students can benefit the way they did,” said UNF President David Szymanski.

-This is the 12th year of the UNF First Generation Scholarship Program.
-More than 3,700 students have been part of this scholarship opportunity, receiving over $8 million in scholarship funding to achieve their dreams of being the first in their family to attend college.
-Since the First Generation Scholarship Program began in 2006, nearly 1,500 donors have invested in the fund.
+This is the 13th year of the UNF First Generation Scholarship Program.
+More than 3,800 students have been a part of this scholarship opportunity, receiving over $9 million in scholarship funding to achieve their dreams of being the first in their family to attend college.
+Since the First Generation Scholarship Program began in 2006, more than 1,500 donors have invested in the fund.
 Every donation is leveraged for additional funds from the State of Florida.

 Endowed scholarships have grown significantly over the past two decades.
-Currently, UNF has over 250 endowed scholarships that total more than $46 million.
+Currently, UNF has over 300 endowed scholarships that total more than $48 million.
 Each year, spendable interest from the University’s endowed scholarships support students across all academic disciplines.
-For example, last year the UNF Foundation awarded almost $2.5 million to approximately 1,130 students.
+For example, last year the UNF Foundation awarded almost $2.6 million to more than 1,100 students.

-For UNF junior Huyana Phour, the First Generation Scholarship Program, has helped her realize her dreams of getting a college education, making her a role model for her little brother and sister.
+For UNF sophomore Kristina Pierre, the First Generation Scholarship Program has helped her realize her dreams of getting a college education, making her a role model for her little brother and sister.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.